MrRajKumar07/IDCTS/README.md

 # IDCTS
 IDCTS is a Digital Railway Reservation System that Enables Mobile-Based Seat Booking to avoid Queues and Errors.
-It supports flexible seat selection, offline access for non-smartphone users, and includes an admin Dashboard for Management.
+It Supports Flexible Seat selection, Offline Access for Non-smartphone users, and includes an admin Dashboard for Management.